 The ferry arrived the next day in Bari, Italy at around 9 am.
-As the truck left the ferry, the respondent was spotted by Italian police.
-The police officers arrived from both sides of the truck: two men on the right, a man and a woman on the left (all aged around 35-40 years).
+The respondent described that as the truck left the ferry, he was spotted by what he referred to as Italian police.
+These individuals arrived from both sides of the truck: two men on the right, a man and a woman on the left (all aged around 35-40 years).
 The respondent, who had not slept during the night and did not have any food or water during his whole journey, began to feel ill as the police officers began to shout at him in Italian, urging him to come down.
-He was then beaten by two of the male officers: each one gave 2 or 3 kicks to the abdomen, back, and face of the respondent.
-He fainted because of the stress and the physical exhaustion.
+The respondent reported that he was then beaten by two of the male officers: each one gave 2 or 3 kicks to the abdomen, back, and face of the respondent.
+He states that he fainted because of the stress and the physical exhaustion.

 The respondent woke up at the Bari police station.
-He was not provided with a translator at any point, despite the fact that he speaks very basic English and has no notion of Italian.
+He recounted that he was not provided with a translator at any point, despite the fact that he speaks very basic English and has no notion of Italian.
 The police took his fingerprints and wrote down his personal information (name, birthdate, height) from his Afghanistan ID.
 Only one water bottle was given to him.
-After that, a police officer explained to him that they were going to take him back to Greece.
-“Italy is not good for you” the officer said.
+The respondent explained that after that a police officer explained to him that they were going to take him back to Greece.
+“Italy is not good for you”, the officer said.
 When the respondent understood what was going to happen, he began to shout and to protest vigorously:

 “I don’t want to go to Greece, I want to stay in Italy!”, but he kept receiving the same answer: “Italy is not good for you”.

 The police finally drove him back to the Port of Bari around 4 pm (before the arrival of the first travelers), where they handed the respondent to the boat security of the ferry.
-Since he was physically and verbally reluctant to get into the boat, a security agent kicked him in the back to push him.
-The boat security confiscated his phone and put him in an empty cell on the lowest floor of the vessel.
+The respondent explained that since he was physically and verbally reluctant to get into the boat, a security agent kicked him in the back to push him.
+He recounted that the boat security confiscated his phone and put him in an empty cell on the lowest floor of the vessel.